CppMicroServices/CppMicroServices/core/doc/doxygen/standalone/BuildInstructions.md

 - **CMAKE_INSTALL_PREFIX**
   The installation path.
 - **US_BUILD_SHARED_LIBS**
   Specify if the library should be build shared or static.
-See \ref MicroServices_StaticModules for detailed information about static CppMicroServices modules.
+See \ref MicroServices_StaticBundles for detailed information about static CppMicroServices bundles.
 - **US_BUILD_TESTING**
   Build unit tests and code snippets.
 - **US_ENABLE_AUTOLOADING_SUPPORT**
-  Enable auto-loading of modules located in special sub-directories.
+  Enable auto-loading of bundles located in special sub-directories.
 See \ref MicroServices_AutoLoading for detailed information about this feature.
 - **US_ENABLE_THREADING_SUPPORT**
   Enable the use of synchronization primitives (atomics and pthread mutexes or Windows primitives)